dxd132630/ddndd.io/QuickRefToTechInterview.md

    |Worst : O(n^2) |

 2. **Insertion sort** : The algorithm that people often use to sort bridge hands is to consider the cards one at a time, inserting each into its proper place among those already considered (keeping them sorted).
 In a computer implementation, we need to make space for the current item by moving larger items one position to the right, before inserting the current item into the vacated position.
+Following are some of the important characteristics of Insertion Sort.

+      * It has one of the simplest implementation
+      * It is efficient for smaller data sets, but very inefficient for larger lists.
+      * Insertion Sort is adaptive, that means it reduces its total number of steps if given a partially sorted list, hence it increases its efficiency.
+      * It is better than Selection Sort and Bubble Sort algorithms.
+      * Its space complexity is less, like Bubble Sorting, inerstion sort also requires a single additional memory space.
+      * It is Stable, as it does not change the relative order of elements with equal keys

    **Big O complexities** :
    Space complexity worst case:  O(1)